 1. Making buildings less energy-consuming by design

-There are several ways in which we can reduce the amount of energy consumed.
-Many of these ways come from our own habits and behaviours as energy consumers, while many others come from our actual needs, as humans, and as employees.
+There are many ways to reduce the amount of energy consumed.
+Many of these come from our own habits and behaviours as energy consumers, while many others come from our actual needs as humans and as employees.

-As such, making sure of working along with architects and engineers to design building solutions that can better make use of the natural resources, such as sunlight, wind, the heat of the sun, location, among others, will help us reduce our energy consumption without affecting our comfort and needs.
+As such, making sure to work with architects and engineers to design building solutions that can make better use of natural resources, such as sunlight, wind, heat from the sun, and location, among others, will help us reduce our energy consumption without affecting our comfort and needs.

 2. Encouraging the adoption of renewable sources of energy

-This really helps changing or improving the perception towards renewable sources of energy, making it look not only as a good alternative but as a viable way of generating energy.
+This really helps change or improve the perception of renewable sources of energy, making it look not only like a good alternative but as a viable way of generating energy.

 3. Using regulations as a way to ensure sustainable practices for building construction

-Initiatives, such as the one from the EU, to transform any new building into NZEB by 2020, making it not only a possibility, but a necessity for building owners to use other techniques and materials that can ensure the reduction of energy consumption while providing occupants with what they need to live comfortably.
+Initiatives, such as that of the EU, to turn all new buildings NZEB by 2020, make it not just an option, but a necessity for building owners to use other techniques and materials that can ensure that energy consumption is reduced while providing occupants with what they need to live comfortably.

-4. Creating a framework be followed to build highly efficient buildings
+4. Creating a framework to be followed to build highly efficient buildings

 There are already certifications and standards that help achieve the goals of Near Zero Consumption Buildings or Sustainable Buildings.
 Among them, the most well-known are:

-If you want to know more about them, we leave you this blog-post where you will find a definition of each one.
+If you want to know more about them, read this blog article.

 6 Examples of Sustainable Buildings

-When having a goal such as making every new building a nearly zero-energy building within a relatively short amount of time, it is very important to count with examples of successful implementations or pilots for this type of construction.
+When you have a goal such as making every new building a near-zero energy building in a given time period, it is very important to have examples of successful implementations or pilot projects for this type of construction.